 Hand washing stations

 Hand washing has been at the heart of healthcare messaging around the world.
 Providing hand washing stations for staff and customers can not only help to reduce the spread, but also encourage customers back into your business.
 After all, consumer confidence is going to be key for any post-virus recovery, and knowing that your establishment has hand washing and hygiene facilities has perhaps never been more important.
+One of our clients 032 Designs Ltd have designed these amazing foot controlled hand sanitiser stations.

 Before the lockdown, hospitality businesses with tables and benches fixed to the floor found it impossible to adhere to any new physical distancing requirements so were forced to close.
 It’s a similar story in businesses like supermarkets where checkouts are fixed in place, forcing Sainsbury’s and the like to operate every other checkout instead.
 Freestanding fixtures and fittings are better able to adapt to social distancing requirements, so must surely be considered as we move forward with a new normal.